teambit/bit/README.md

 ### Faster code sharing

-Instead of splitting your project into more repositories just to publish packages, Bit enables you to isolate and share components of code (subsets of files) from your existing repository as to be installed with package managers.
+Instead of splitting your project into multiple repositories just to publish packages, Bit enables you to isolate and share components of code (subsets of files) from your existing repository that may then be installed with package managers.
 This also makes it possible to import the source code of your components into other repositories, continue to develop them and sync changes.
 This will not change your repository’s structure at all.
 These are the 2 key features that makes it possible.

 **Dependency definition** - Bit [automatically resolves](https://docs.bitsrc.io/docs/isolating-and-tracking-components.html) and defines the dependency tree for the components you isolate, including both package dependencies and other files from your project.

 **Isolated environment** - Using Bit’s understanding of the components’ dependency graph, it’s able to create an [isolated environment](https://docs.bitsrc.io/docs/ext-concepts.html) for the code you share.
-This effectively saves the configuration overhead for the code you share and means that these component can also be developed from any other project with their own isolated dependency graph.
+This effectively saves the configuration overhead for the code you share and means that these components can also be developed from any other project with their own isolated dependency graph.
 For example, components written in typescript can be sourced and developed in a project written in flow-typed.

 ### Installing in other projects